 Whether it’s a desk that converts to a play table, or an ottoman that flips open to reveal storage under the cushion, we are tremendous fans of items that do double duty, especially when you’re working with a small room.

-Take the new VTech Activity Desk Deluxe, for example, is a terrific space saver.
+Take the new VTech Activity Desk Deluxe (a recent sponsor) for example, which is a terrific space saver.
 You’d never know that tiny, kid-sized desktop is filled with activity pages with over 200 touch and learn spots, plus fun graphics to explore kids to explore and discover while fun sounds help reward their curiosity.
 You can also purchase expansion packs so it grows with your kids as their skills and interests change.
 But then, flip up the desktop and you’ve got a chalkboard or an art station for more freeform creative play.
 We love the 3-in-1 idea so much.

 Plus, look at all that storage for chalk, crayons, paint and more.
 Bonus: when you flip the desk back, it’s all out of sight.
 Whoo!